 It is recommended that all prospective students tour the campus prior to applying or after acceptance.
-If this is not possible, please contact the admissions department and your guestions will be addressed over the phone.
-Free tours of Arizona Culinary Institute are given by appointment Monday through Friday and will take approximately 45 to 60 minutes.
+If this is not possible, please contact the admissions department and your questions will be addressed over the phone.
+Tours of Arizona Culinary Institute are given by appointment only Monday through Friday and will take approximately 30 to 45 minutes.
 You will have the opportunity to visit and observe all of our kitchens and classrooms.